The link between diet and depression

 Several studies have linked folate deficiencies in particular to depression.
-Folate is one of the B-group vitamins found in foods such as leafy green vegetables, legumes, beans and citrus fruits, and is important in the production of neurotransmitters such as serotonin, dopamine and epinephrine, which all play a critical role in mood regulation.
+Folate is one of the B-group vitamins found in foods such as leafy green vegetables, legumes, beans and citrus fruits.
+It’s important in the production of neurotransmitters such as serotonin, dopamine and epinephrine.
+These all play a critical role in mood regulation.

 “Our study has found the possible pathway where fruit and vegetable consumption can be a protective factor against depressive symptoms,” Dharmayani says.

 “Young Australians should increase their intake of fruit and vegetables.
-We hope these findings can help in advocating for increased consumption from a young age, in the hope that we can help to prevent development of depression symptoms.”
+We hope these findings can help in advocating for increased consumption from a young age.
+By doing so, we may help to prevent the development of depression symptoms.”